Privacy Policy

 Disclosure of personal data

-Proprium shares data with its affiliates, staff, and staff of affiliates for the purposes described in this Policy.
+We may disclose personal data with our affiliates, staff, and staff of affiliates for the purposes described in this Policy.

-We share personal data with third parties in certain circumstances including the following:
+We may disclose personal data with third parties in certain circumstances including the following:

 • as part of a corporate business transaction such as merger, acquisition, joint venture or financing;